taylordotfish/freeze/README.md

 [0]: https://en.wikipedia.org/wiki/Buffer_underrun

 To use Freeze, insert an instance of the plugin somewhere in a track’s chain of effects.
-Plugins occurring before the Freeze instance will no longer consume CPU/DSP time while Freeze is active, but they also won’t be configurable without having to re-freeze the track.
+Plugins occurring before the Freeze instance can be turned off to reduce CPU/DSP time once the audio is frozen, but they also won’t be configurable without having to re-freeze the track.

 After inserting the Freeze instance, open the GUI and click the Record button.
 Then, in your project, play all sections where the track emits audio.
 This